-- Form Authentication - Users must enter valid login credentials via the login form and are authenticated against credentials stored on the Intranet.
+- Form Authentication - Users must enter valid login credentials via the login form and are authenticated against credentials stored by Intranet Connections.

-- Windows Authentication - Network credentials (how you log into your workstation) are passed through by the browser and authenticated by the server.
-This will enable users to login to the Intranet with their Windows Credentials.
-This is our recommended method of enabling Single Sign-On for the users.
+- Windows Authentication - Network credentials (how you log into your workstation) are passed by the browser and authenticated by the server.

 - Mixed Mode Authentication - Users have a choice of either form or Windows login on the same login process.
 AD users can check the 'Windows Authentication' checkbox on the login form and provided they do not explicitly click logout will automatically be signed in using their domain credentials.
 Users logging in with form accounts can log in normally.
 Both Anonymous and Windows Authentication need to be enabled in IIS for this site to use this mode.

 When first configuring AD Synchronization, it's recommended to use Mixed Mode Authentication until everybody has tested their ability to log into the intranet with Windows Authentication.
 If no problems present, it's recommended to switch to Windows Authentication at that time.

 It’s possible to have your browsers automatically log users into the intranet with a modification to your browser security settings to confirm that it's safe to exchange their currently logged in credentials with the intranet site on request.
 This can be done via GPO for the entire domain or individually.